Standard work

-Standard work or standardized work is a lean manufacturing concept that aims for optimizing for best practices through the documentation of each work task, takt time, sequence of tasks, and resources to complete the task.
+Standard work or standardized work is a lean manufacturing is the current, documented best known method for executing a task.
 The purpose is to create a consistent, efficient, and repeatable process that can be utilized by anyone enabling workers to reduce waste, improve quality, and increase productivity.

 Employees may be resistant to the deployment of standard work due resistance to change.

-Creating standardized work involves the development of a process capacity sheet, standardized work combination table, standardized work chart, and job instruction sheet.
+Aside from creating stability, standardized work provides a baseline for kaizen or continuous improvement.
+Without a stable, repeatable process it is not possible to assess whether a change to a job has helped or hurt it.

+There are three elements to standardized work: